frfn/react-hooks/React-Hooks.md

         1. the reason is that when the MAIN component rerenders, `Ingredients.js`, it creates a whole new component, which in turn creates new variables and functions.

         -   New function?
 Yes, a function does change, and here we can see it in effect, negatively.
-The new function is passed on to `<Search>` and it repeats the process!
+The _new_ function is passed on to `<Search>` and it repeats the process!
+All it means is that since component rerenders, a _new_, not really new, object has been created. **newObj === changed function**

         ## useCallback – the solution

-        -   returns a memoized version of the callback only if the inputs has changed it is **caching** the function, SO that we don't create a new function and it does not change anymore
+        -   it returns a memoized version of the callback only if the inputs has changed, so if component rerenders, it _survives_ the rerender, it's memoized so the same function is returned even of rerender

+            -   it is **caching** the function, SO that we don't create a new function and it does not change anymore

-        -   the second argument only asks what the dependencies ARE for the function, putting in ingredients does not make sense because in the whole function, not once was ingredient even called, it is NOT dependant.
+        -   the second argument only asks what the dependencies ARE for the function, putting in `ingredients` does not make sense because in the whole function, not once was ingredient even called, it is NOT dependant.

-        -   once implemented, the function wrapped with useCallback, it will survive the rerender cycles, the function does NOT become recreated, and does NOT change!
+        -   once implemented, the function is wrapped with `useCallback()`, it will survive the rerender cycles, the function does NOT become recreated, and does NOT change!

         -   the search effect happens because it will reachout to the server and filters by way of a search query, ie. &equalTo="Apple", if lowercase apple, it will not show!

     6. Another render cycle?

         -   it comes from a redundant HTTPS call.
-            Because we're called another HTTPS call... lol.
+            Because we called another HTTPS call... lol.
             We get rid of the axios get call in Ingredient.js

+            commented code with `useEffect(() => {}, [])`

-    7. No rerenders for every key stroke
+    7. No rerenders for every key stroke in `<Search>` component

         -   create a timer.
             How?
 Use setTimeout()!
             EDIT: there is a better way.
-Go to 8.
+Go to 8 after reading all the content for 7.

         -   even with set timeout, it will still send the exact amount of key strokes you're putting in... it just defers, there must be a way.